-The purchase price calculator provides you with an indication regarding the max. purchase price of your property.
+The purchase price calculator provides you with an indication regarding the possible purchase price of your property.
 Just enter your annual gross income and your own funds and you will immediately get your result.

 Possible purchase price

-Please note that the displayed max. purchase price is only an indication.
+Please note that the possible purchase price displayed is only an approximate value.

 The maximum purchase price of your property